 What Are The Nutrients Found In Macadamia Oil

 Macadamia nut oil contains oleic acid, palmitoleic acid, and tocopherols.
 It is enriched with 80-84% of monounsaturated fatty acids, which makes it ideal for moisturizing hair.
-It also contains polyunsaturated fatty acids like linoleic and linolenic acids, which may help improve hair health (3).
+It also contains polyunsaturated fatty acidsi XA dietary fat with nutrients that have been found to improve hair growth, density, and also aid with healthy circulation in the scalp. like linoleic and linolenic acids, which may promote hair repair and help improve hair health (3).

-Squalene – which is present in sebum – and campesterol and stigmasterol – which may strengthen hair – are also found in this oil.
+Squalene – which is present in sebum – and campesteroli XA plant-derived steroid that mimics cholesterol and is used in supplements as a natural treatment for hair and scalp conditions. and stigmasterol – which may strengthen hair – are also found in this oil.
 Other nutrients found in macadamia oil include calcium, magnesium, sodium, potassium, niacin, phosphorus, and folate (3).
 Research shows that a deficit in these nutrients may cause hair loss (9).